Global journalism: Definitions

 Scholars such as Stephen Ward feel that traditional media practices are typically designed to deal with news on the national rather than global level, which negatively impacts an outlet's ability to report on news on the global level.
 Global journalism focuses on globally-minded ethics to serve the changing world that journalism inhabits.
 Peter Berglez believes that the focus of global journalism is the increasingly complex relations caused by globalization and that while global journalism exists in news, it has yet to be defined and established as a style, and is often confused with foreign journalism.
 He also conceptualizes global journalism into three different relationships- global space, global powers, and global identities- which he believes are a common factor in representations of global journalism and thus, could be helpful to the empirical studies of global journalism as a news style.
 Global space refers to considering the world as one, unified place where an event can occur in multiple parts of the world at the same time.
 Global power refers to how global journalism represents power in that it is creating power that is transnational and global, thus slowly degrading national powers that are confined within nation-states.
 Lastly, global identity refers to the representation of transnational identity that transcends national territories.
 To be more specific about how global identity occurs in the news media, Berglez further identifies three ways this could take place.
 Firstly, it would include the struggles of global identities in the news.
 Secondly, through placing the public in a global context as unified global people.
 Lastly, through targeting similar identities across the globe.

 Sarah Van Leuven and Peter Berglez define the phenomena of global journalism occurring outside the field of traditional foreign news media.
 They note that global journalism can be defined in multiple ways.
 However, in this context, it relates to the broader fields of communication and media studies.
-They then go onto to defining it as a practice that assesses how events, stories, etc. are interrelated in different parts of the world, which has occurred due to globalization and digitization.
+They then go on to define it as a practice that assesses how events, stories, etc. are interrelated in different parts of the world, which has occurred due to globalization and digitization.

 Johan Lindell and Michael Karlsson define global journalism as journalism that sees the interrelationships between different parts of the world, and thus provide a "global outlook".
 In addition, they identify three principles for global journalism or more specifically the role that journalists would play in global journalism.
 First of all, journalists must become global agents of the global public sphere instead of a nation-state or local states.
 Secondly, journalists must prioritize the global public sphere, as in their audience are the citizens of the world.
 Lastly, journalists must promote a global outlook in opposition to a local or national outlook.

 Cottle defines global journalism as journalism that is founded on the bases of global interconnectivity, lack of boundaries, and mobility.